Bucks beat Hawks, head to NBA Finals for 1st time since 1974

 But, clearly, he wasn’t all the way back.

 After a nearly week-long layoff, Young seemed tentative and out of sorts.
-Sure, he flashed a bit of his old form on a couple of bursts to the basket, but five points in the first half was not at all what the Hawks had come to expect from their breakout star.
+Sure, he flashed a bit of his old form on a couple of bursts to the basket, but 14 points on 4-of-17 shooting was not at all what the Hawks had come to expect from their breakout star.

-Milwaukee seized the momentum and never looked back.
-Young finished with just 14 points on 4-of-17 shooting.
+”I just wanted to battle and try to fight through it as much as I could, try to be out there for my team,” Young said. ”But it was definitely frustrating not being healthy and not being able to give my full 100%.”

 TIP-INS

-Hawks: Huerter, the surprising star of Atlanta’s Game 7 win over Philadelphia, closed the season with a very tough night.
-He had only five points on 2-of-10 shooting. … Bogdan Bogdanovic scored 20 points. … Atlanta finished 38 of 92 (41.3%) from the field.
+Hawks: Huerter, the surprising star of Atlanta’s Game 7 win over Philadelphia, closed the season with only five points on 2-of-10 shooting. … Bogdan Bogdanovic scored 20 points. … Atlanta finished 38 of 92 (41.3%) from the field.

 UGLY HALF